Ada-Developers-Academy/core-software-tools/managing-packages/packages-and-managing-packages.md

 ### Installation

-Starting with Python 3.4, `pip` gets installed during the Python installation!
 During "installfest" we used a tool named `pyenv` to install Python and `pip` along with it.

 To verify that `pip` is installed, we can run our first `pip` command in the terminal: